Pradip-Garai/Expense-tracker-app/docs/prd.md

 - Email alerts for budget limits
 - Weekly spending summary\n\n### 2.7 FD (Fixed Deposit) Module
 - Daily deposit amount recording functionality
+- **Withdrawal functionality with amount input and date selection**
+- **Withdrawal confirmation modal to prevent accidental withdrawals**
-- FD account balance display (total of all deposits)
+- FD account balance display (total deposits minus total withdrawals)
-- Deposit history query with date and amount
+- Deposit and withdrawal history query with date, amount, and transaction type
+- **Transaction type indicator (Deposit/Withdrawal) with color coding (green for deposits, red for withdrawals)**
-- Deposit statistics and trend analysis
+- Deposit and withdrawal statistics and trend analysis
-- Support for editing and deleting deposit records
+- Support for editing and deleting deposit and withdrawal records
 - **Automatic linkage to Goals page**: When a deposit is added to FD, it automatically updates the 'Saved' amount in the linked saving goal on the Goals page
+- **Withdrawal impact on goals**: When a withdrawal is made, it automatically reduces the 'Saved' amount in the linked goal
 - FD deposits contribute to goal progress tracking (e.g., ₹20deposit in FD adds ₹20 to goal's saved amount)
+- **Add Withdrawal button alongside Add Deposit button on FD page**
+- **Withdrawal form fields: amount, date, description (optional), linked goal (if applicable)**

-### 2.8 AI Financial Planning Agent
+\n### 2.8 AI Financial Planning Agent
 **Core Functionality:**
 - Analyze user's long-term financial goals (car, house, flat, land purchase)
 - Connect user goals, investment data, and market reference data